fenago/software-dev-ecosystem/md/lab11_ssl.md

 ## Lab: Add SSL to a sample application for encrypted data transfer

-## Introduction

 Secure Sockets Layer (SSL) or Transport Layer Security (TLS) is crucial for encrypting data transfer between clients and servers.
 This guide assumes you are using Ubuntu and demonstrates how to add SSL/TLS to a Node.js or Python application using a self-signed certificate.
 Certificates and keys will be stored in a `/certs` directory.

 ---

-## Step 1: Create a Directory and Generate SSL Certificates
+### Step 1: Create a Directory and Generate SSL Certificates

 1. **Create a `/certs` directory** (to store certificates and keys):
    ```bash